aarongilly/aarongilly.github.io/_posts/2020-8-16-396-shield-finale.md

 - **The final reveal, Fitz was in the original timeline**.
 I haven't figured out how any of this makes sense yet.
 I don't really care.
 The season had some fun moments.
 Ultimately, I'm very glad the show is over.
 It probably went on for 3 more seasons than it should have.

 # Final Thoughts
 S.H.I.E.L.D. was such a weird show.
 A mix of really great twists you genuinely didn't see coming tossed in with the most obvious tropes ever.
-It's a shame the trajectory of the show was so inconsistent.
+It would bounce back and forth between being genuinely great, and genuinely embarrassing.
+It was, on the whole, worth the watch.
+I don't know if I'll ever revisit all 136 It's a shame the trajectory of the show was so inconsistent.

 ## The Graphic this Whole Post Lead To
 This was why I wanted to write this post.
 So I could draw this: